 Division of Criminal Justice Advisory Board

-The meeting was called to order at 12:34 p.m. by State's Attorney Anne F. Mahoney.
+The meeting was called to order at 12:33 p.m. by State's Attorney Michael Gailor.

-A motion to accept the minutes from the April 4, 2022 meeting was made by Deputy Chief State’s Attorney Lawlor and was seconded by Acting Chief State's Attorney Russotto.
+A motion to accept the minutes from the February 7, 2022 meeting was made by State's Attorney Sedensky and seconded by State's Attorney Griffin.
 It passed unanimously.

-With respect to the Peer Review process, the reviews are on hold until a successor is appointed for the position of Chief State's Attorney.
+With respect to the Peer Review process, Chief State’s Attorney Colangelo reported that the reviews are on hold until a successor is appointed for the position of Chief State’s Attorney.
+He did not feel it was appropriate for him to begin the review process at this juncture.

-State's Attorney Sedensky made a motion to adjourn that was seconded by State's Attorney Platt.
-It passed unanimously and the meeting adjourned at 1:13 p.m.
+State's Attorney Sedensky made a motion to adjourn at 12:42 p.m.
+It was seconded by State's Attorney Ferencek and passed unanimously.
+The meeting adjourned at 12:42 p.m.